oicr-gsi/vidarr/load-unload.md

 the file have been manipulated, then the identifiers must also be updated.
 For information on how identifiers are calculated, see [Víðarr identifiers](identifiers.md).

+An example load file is avaiable in `examples/loadable_workflows.json`.